Last Updated on March 13, 2023

-Of all the small coastal towns we’ve visited, it’s hard to top all the fun things to in Beaufort NC that we’ve discovered.
+Of all the coastal towns we’ve visited, it’s hard to beat all the fun things to do in Beaufort, North Carolina.
 While this certainly is a chill place, we’re always sad to leave when it’s time to go home.

 But just what is there to do here?
 You could easily enjoy yourself staring out at the water after parking on Front Street, but let’s get into the “why” of a trip to the Carteret County seat.

-First, we’ll break down events in Beaufort and things to do in town before moving onto tours and places to visit nearby.
+First, we’ll break down events in Beaufort and things to do in this historic town before moving on to tours and places to visit nearby.
 Before we do, don’t forget your camera, beachwear, and rod and reel (optional) as we share our favorite ways to enjoy this awesome spot on the Crystal Coast.

-First, there’s the Beaufort Music Festival, which has more than 30 years of keeping people entertained under its belt.
+- May: The first of our seasonal things to do in Beaufort is the annual Music Festival.
+This mainstay has more than 30 years of keeping people entertained under its belt.
 The Maritime Museum-hosted Wooden Boat Show is another May mainstay, with small wooden boats, historic vessels, nautical crafts, and demonstrations.

-If you can arrive a little early, drive down Front St along the water and stop at the parking lot that sits along Taylor’s Creek.
+If you can arrive a little early, one of the best things to do is to stop on Front St. This road runs through the waterfront and there’s at the parking lot along Taylor’s Creek.

 There might be boats docked or even a massive schooner.
 You may even be lucky enough to spot some wild horses from across the water at the Rachel Carson Reserve.